 Meet costume designer Susan Matheson, Tinseltown’s go-to gal when a flick calls for a vintage t-shirt wardrobe.
 Her recent work on Step Brothers caused a frenzy of fans searching for the vintage Converse t-shirt John C. Reilly wore throughout the movie.
 Wondering where you can get one?
 Read on.
 I first met Susan while she was browsing through our store a few years ago.
-Yes, we’re happy a shirt we provided made a 15 second cameo in the film.
+Yes, we’re happy at least one shirt we provided made a 15-second cameo in the film.
 Oh, and Susan has many times seen Will Ferrell in his undies, but then again, who hasn’t?

-Tell us a little bit about the process of dressing actors for a film.
+Tell us about dressing actors for a film?

 On Step Brothers, I submitted legal clearance forms for well over 100 t-shirts and in the end only got clearance on about 20.
 It’s always the t-shirts that you think are going to be a sure thing that don’t get approved.